 ECON 4320 NATURAL RESOURCE ECONOMICS (3 credits)

 This course introduces students to the economics and management of Earth's natural resources.
 We address questions such as: Are we running out of natural resources?
 Are we using resources in a sustainable fashion?
 What role to markets play in resource use?
-We will address issues related to fossil-based resources, minerals, fisheries, water, land, pollution and congestion are among the topics.
-The course covers the basic theoretical framework for understanding the optimal rate of resource use, identifies the factors which determine the actual rate of use, and considers and evaluates various public policy prescriptions.
+We will address issues related to fossil-based resources, minerals, fisheries, water, land, forests and other associated topics.
+The course covers the basic theoretical framework for understanding the optimal rate of resource use, identifies the factors that determine the actual rate of use, and considers and evaluates various public policy prescriptions.
 (Cross-listed with ECON 8326).

 ECON 4340 ECONOMICS OF TECHNOLOGY (3 credits)

-ECON 4450 MONETARY THEORY AND POLICY (3 credits)
+ECON 4450 DOMESTIC MONETARY THEORY AND POLICY (3 credits)

 ECON 4500 SPECIAL PROBLEMS IN ECONOMICS (2-3 credits)

 Individual investigation of specific problems in the field of economics under the supervision of a faculty member.

 ECON 4510 ECONOMIC INTERNSHIP (1-3 credits)

-(maximum of 3 credits) Students engage in part time employment in their area of specialization to gain relevant business experience and to practice the skills and concepts learned in the classroom.
-Supplemental reports and/or reading may be required.
+Students engage in part time employment in their area of concentration to gain relevant business experience and to practice the skills and concepts learned in the classroom.
+Supplemental reports and/or reading may be required (maximum 3 credit hours).

 ECON 4610 INTERNATIONAL TRADE (3 credits)